awesome-selfhosted/awesome-selfhosted-data/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Any software project you are adding to the list is actively maintained.
 - [ ] Any software project you are adding was first released more than 4 months ago.
 - [ ] Any software project you are adding has working installation instructions.
+- [ ] If you are adding software forked from another active project, please provide/link to a clear list of differences between both.